Virginia Sports Betting is Now Live

 This is one positive aspect of Virginia’s sports betting law.
 However, the legislation also limits certain types of betting.
 There will be no betting permitted on any of the Virginia college teams.
 In addition, the popular in-game betting offered by many sportsbook operators is also prohibited in Virginia.

-There are still a few questions about which sportsbooks will grab up the 18 available spots in Virginia.
-However, there’s an appealing $250,000 license that earns a three-year active status.
+There are still a few questions about which sportsbooks will grab up the remaining spots in Virginia.
+There’s an appealing $250,000 license that earns a three-year active status.
 In addition, Virginia has imposed a reasonable 15 percent tax on sportsbook revenue.
 Virginia is fast becoming a prime sport for sportsbook lovers.

 Virginia Sports Betting Market